CMCD1996/Portfolio/academia.md

 [![Project Outline](/assets/images/finance-honours.png)]({{ site.url }}/downloads/cmcd398-research-essay.pdf)

+### **Theory & Hypotheses**

 Data science models tend to minimise a loss function calculating the difference between realised observations & predicted outcomes.
 Portfolio managers seek to use trading strategies to maximise excess returns while diversifying idiosyncratic risk.
 A long-short hedge portfolio is one of these strategies.

 I reconfigured a neural network to use a hedge portfolio loss function to maximise excess returns of one month lead long-short hedge portfolios.

 Analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperformance from standard configurations, and alignment with a portfolio manager's mandate.
 Hypothetically,

-1. It is possible to reconfigure a neural network to maximise given argmax f(x) = argmin -f(x).
+1. It is possible to reconfigure a neural network from maximisation problems given argmax f(x) = argmin -f(x).
-2. A hedge portfolio loss function will not outperform standard minimisation functions given fundamental theory behind prediction.
+2. A hedge portfolio loss function will not outperform standard minimisation functions given the fundamental theory behind these models.

 ### **Data**